edujbarrios/ComplexPasswordGenerator/README.md

-# ComplexPasswordGenerator
+# Complex Password Generator
-A complex password generator script using Java programming language
+A complex password generator script using Java programming language powered with a terminal based menu that contains several useful functions